Last updated on May 21, 2017

-Have you ever wondered how the hell Zappos can show you ads about the shoes you looked at a few days ago?
-Or how you can continually see my face all over the internet after you visit Monthly1k.com?
+How the hell does Zappos show you ads about the shoes you looked at a few days ago?

-Retargeting can be one of the best ways to attract the right customers and capture additional revenue.
-Even if you haven’t done much paid advertising, it’s easy to get started.
+Retargeting ads are an incredibly powerful marketing tool.
+These ads can be one of the best ways to attract the right customers and capture additional revenue for your business.

-The key to retargeting is it is MUCH easier to advertise and sell to people who already like you vs. brand new customers.
+The key to retargeting is, it’s MUCH easier to advertise and sell to people who already like you vs. brand new customers.

 Which are you more likely to buy?